enthought/mayavi/docs/source/mayavi/mlab_figures_decorations.rst

    its view angle (attributes 'position', 'focal_point', 'view_angle').
    The camera method 'zoom' changes the view angle incrementally by the specify ratio, where as the method 'dolly' translates the camera along its axis while keeping the focal point constant.
+The :func:`move` function can also be useful in these regards.

 ..
    Local Variables: